-So if you are a bondholder who has got your £10,000 back, or if you are about to get another type of windfall such as a modest inheritance or a payout from an insurance policy, how should you consider using your cash?
+If you're about to get a windfall, such as a modest inheritance or a payout from an insurance policy, how should you consider using your cash?

 1. Work out your financial priorities

 The first step is to assess your financial situation and identify how your windfall could be of the greatest benefit.
 For example, if you have any debts, it may well be worth paying them off, if possible.

 The crucial factor here will be the level of interest you are paying on those debts: the higher the interest, the better off you’ll be by clearing the debt as quickly as possible.

 Seven signs you need to get on top of your finances.